jrs100000/beedoc/en-US/mvc/controller/config.md

 ### Beego default config variables

-Beego has many configurable variables.
-Let's have a look at these variables.
-It will help us to know how to use them in development.
-(You can configure and overwrite them in `conf/app.conf`.
-Case insensitive.):
+Beego uses many configurable variables.
+These can be configured and overwriten in `conf/app.conf`.

 #### Basic config

 * AppConfigPath

-    Application configuration file path.
-It is `conf/app.conf` by default.
-You can change it to your own file.
+    Sets the application configuration file path.
+This is set to `conf/app.conf` by default.

     `beego.AppConfigPath = "conf/app2.conf"`

 * AppConfigProvider

-    File format of AppConfig, default is `ini`.
-Could be `xml`, `yaml`, `json` as well.
+    Sets the file format of AppConfig.
+The default is `ini`.
+Other valid formats include `xml`, `yaml`, and `json`.

 	`beego.AppConfigProvider = "ini"`